derailed-dash/demo-lz-docs/content/epam-lz/_index.md

 ---
-title: "EPAM Cloud Platform (ECP)"
+title: "EPAM LZ-in-a-Box (LZiiB)"
-menuTitle: "EPAM Cloud Platform"
+menuTitle: "EPAM LZ-in-a-Box"
 weight: 10
 chapter: true
 ---

 # {{< param title >}}

-What is ECP, why should you use it, and where do you start?
+What is LZiiB, why should you use it, and where do you start?

 {{<children>}}